dojo/widgets/README.md

 ```
 This package contains *all* of the widgets in this repo.

+All of the widgets in this repo are on the same release schedule, that is to say, that we release all widgets at the same time.
+Minor releases may include new widgets and/or features, whereas patch releases may contain fixes to more than 1 widget.

 In a future release, we will also publish each widget individually to `npm`.

 ## Features

 Dojo 2 widgets are supported in all evergreen browsers (IE11+, Chrome, Firefox, Safari) as well as popular mobile browsers (Mobile Safari, Chrome on Android).

-Dojo 2 widgets are fully accessible, out of the box.
+Dojo 2 widgets are fully accessible (`a11y`), out of the box.

 Dojo 2 widgets are fully themeable.
-In a future release we will ship with several official Dojo 2 themes.
+In a future release we will ship with several official Dojo 2 themes that can be applied to the widgets (all themes will live in a separate repo).

-Dojo 2 widgets
+Dojo 2 widgets are fully internationalisable (`i18n`)

 ## Conventions

 ### Icons

 We use [font awesome](http://fontawesome.io/) for icons.
+Where a theme requires specific icons that are not part of the Font Awesome set, then those themes will ship their own icons.

 ### Coding conventions